jon-chun/jon-chun/README.md

 **Sample Course Projects:**
   - Classics/Ancient Greek Parsing with AI Unpacking Complex Word Composition with Agentic Systems
-  - Finance/Simulating Investment Environments with AI: A Data-Driven Approach How to Harness AI for Strategic Consulting Market Analysis
+  - Finance/Simulating Investment Environments with AI: A Data-Driven Approach How to Harness AI for Strategic Consulting Market Analysis in Ghana and East Africa
   - Psychology/Multi-Agent Optimization for Holistic College Admissions Leveraging Multi-Agent Systems and Genetic Algorithms to Optimize Holistic College Admissions for a Diverse and High-Achieving Cohort
   - Sports Analytics/Leveraging AI To Automate MLB Roster Construction; Using High Fidelity Synthetic Data To Optimize Team Performance
   - Studio Art/AI's Brush with Time Analyzing Deviations in Prompt Alignment for Historic and Modern AI-Generated Art